arpan-52/CHARIZARD/README.md

 Imrovements...
 1. Band specific spw making or asking the user for number of spws..
 2. More modularity in selecting which jobs to perform.
-3. Adding a function which can automatically flag bad antennas.
+3. Adding a function which can automatically flag bad antennas.  - Done